-- Program new SA2 funds In September 2022 the SA2 completed a modification that added funds and extended the timeline of the project.
-In order to effectively implement these funds, in the beginning of Year 4 ANSI will undertake outreach to key private sector partners to develop concept notes for new activities, and will work with USAID to socialize these proposed activities with relevant USAID Missions.
-In particular, ANSI will prioritize the following subjects and stakeholders for outreach: - Automobiles including electric vehicles - Digital infrastructure including support for USAID Digital Inclusion priorities such as connectivity; - Energy including support for addressing climate change and promoting a genderequitable workforce; - Sustainable cities promoting sustainable city planning in communities; - Agriculture including food labeling and food analysis; and - Water and sanitation expand successful SA2 activities to countries that have been Congressionally notified with the new funds.
+- Program new SA2 funds -In September 2022 the SA2 completed a modification that added funds and extended the timeline of the project.
+In order to effectively implement these funds, in Year 5 ANSI will continue to undertake outreach to key private sector partners to develop concept notes for new activities, and will work with USAID to socialize these proposed activities with relevant USAID Missions.
+In particular, ANSI will prioritize the following subjects and stakeholders for outreach: - Automobiles including electric vehicles.
+At this stage ANSI is working with AAPC to develop a concept note for organizing trainings in parallel of either the APEC or COPANT meetings on 2024. - Digital infrastructure including support for USAID Digital Inclusion priorities such as connectivity; - Sustainable cities promoting sustainable city planning in communities.
+At this stage ANSI, USAID (including Cote D'Ivoire Mission), and the Government of